Accrued Leave (G/P)

 1. the employee will be subject to a 90-day waiting period for using vacation accruals and,

-2. the employee’s prior years of service, excluding adjunct or hourly service, will be applied toward their accrual rate.
+2. the employee’s prior years of service in a vacation-leave accruing position will be applied toward their accrual rate.
 Therefore, the employee will continue to accrue at their previous accrual rate.

 II.
 Sick Leave

-2. An employee should inform their supervisor as soon as possible when scheduling medical treatments, procedures, healthcare appointments, or personal leave.
-The employee should make a reasonable effort to schedule such absences so they do not unduly disrupt departmental and ACC operations.
+1. An employee using sick leave should inform their supervisor as soon as reasonably possible.
+If the timing of such leave is discretionary, the employee should make a reasonable effort to schedule such leave as to minimize the disruption of departmental and ACC operations.

-7. Full-time faculty members should notify their department chair if they will be absent due to illness.
+6. Full-time faculty members should notify their department chair if they will be absent due to illness.
 The department chair is responsible for ensuring that a substitute covers the classes.
-The actual work hours missed should be entered in the College’s absence reporting and payroll systems.
+Faculty must enter their actual work hours missed in the College’s absence reporting and payroll systems.

 III.
 Leave for Employees on a Grant